Search This Blog

 Advent is the first season of the Church’s year.
 It encompasses the four Sundays prior to sundown on Christmas Eve, when the shorter Christmas-Epiphany period begins.
 The word ‘Advent’ literally means coming, which also reveals the main theological theme of the season: that time in which the Church looks, with great anticipation, for the coming of Jesus into the world.
 'Come, Lord Jesus, come quickly!' is the oft-repeated prayer.

-The ‘coming’ we reflect on in Advent is not, in fact, primarily that first coming of Christ as a baby in Bethlehem, but the second coming of Christ at the end of the ages, when God will put right everything that is wrong, and the poor and faithful will finally inherit new heavens and a new earth.
+The ‘coming’ we reflect on in Advent is not, in fact, primarily that first coming of Christ as a baby in Bethlehem, but the subsequent coming of Christ 'at the end of the ages', when God will apparently put right everything that is wrong, and the poor and faithful will finally inherit new heavens and a new earth.
 The Scriptures read during this period talk of the hope of all God’s people for peace and justice in the world.
 They speak also of a messiah who will inaugurate this age by taking up the ancient throne of David.
 Startling cosmic images are used to speak of what things will be like when the messiah arrives: wolves lying down with lambs and children playing safely over the nests of snakes (Isaiah 11.1-10) are just two examples.

 To help Christians reflect on what the coming of Jesus might mean for us today, the Church makes use of a number of interesting symbols.